-Our Watershed Health Monitoring program samples randomly-selected streams and rivers across the state to obtain a consistent, objective picture of biological, chemical, and habitat conditions and to track trends.
+Our Watershed Health Monitoring program samples randomly selected streams and rivers across the state.
+This allows us to obtain a consistent and objective picture of biological, chemical, and habitat conditions.
+Sampling data also allow us to track trends.
 The program is designed to answer questions about the overall condition of watersheds.

-The success of much of our environmental work hinges upon the health of the watersheds that support the natural environment, communities, and the economy.
-We monitor watershed health by studying various indicators, including water quality, and biological, riparian,and landscape indicators.
-We follow strict measurement, quality control and data management, review, and validation procedures to gain an accurate picture of watershed health.
+Our work focuses on the health of the watersheds.
+Healthy watersheds support the natural environment, communities, and the economy.
+We monitor watershed health by studying indicators of river and stream biological conditions.
+This includes meaures of species composition, physical habitat,and water quality.
+We follow strict measurement, quality-control, data-management, review, and validation procedures to gain an accurate picture of watershed health.

 Monitoring plans and schedules

 We sample eight regions across the state on a rotating basis.
 During 2023, we plan to sample 50 streams and rivers in the Lower Columbia region between July 1 and Oct.
 15. We previously sampled this region in 2010 and 2014.

 Focus on: Lower Columbia Streams Survey 2023 describes this year's sampling project.

 - Sampling schedules explains the monitoring-sites rotation, sample design, and contains the latest Candidate Site List.